Indiana Hoosiers: Purdue

-The Hoosiers' biggest traditional rival is the Purdue Boilermakers.
-The West Lafayette (Purdue) and Bloomington (IU) campuses are the largest in the state of Indiana and are the flagship campuses of the Purdue University and Indiana University systems, respectively.
-IU and Purdue have competed for the Old Oaken Bucket in football since 1925, a series which Purdue leads 70–36–6.
-In basketball, IU's 22 Big Ten Championships are second only to Purdue's 24.
-The Boilermakers also lead the men's basketball series 115–89.
-Since the 2001–02 year, IU and Purdue have also competed for an all-sports trophy called the Crimson and Gold Cup.
-IU leads the series 7–6–2.
+The Purdue Boilermakers are the Hoosiers' biggest rival.
+The Purdue University's campus in West Lafayette and IU's in Bloomington are the largest in the state of Indiana.
+Since 1925, the two schools' football teams have competed for the Old Oaken Bucket, with Purdue currently leading the series 70–36–6.
+In basketball, IU has 22 Big Ten Championships, second only to Purdue's 24.
+The Boilermakers lead the men's basketball series 115–89.
+Since the 2001–02 season, IU and Purdue have competed for the Indiana National Guard Governor's Cup.
+IU leads the series 14–7–2.

 Kentucky

 IU also has a heated border rivalry with the Kentucky Wildcats.
 The annual basketball game between the two often carries national significance as they have combined for 13 national championships.
 Since 1991, the game has rotated between neutral sites in Indianapolis and Louisville.
 This neutrality ended during 2006 when the game was played at Rupp Arena in Lexington, Kentucky, with the 2007 game played at Assembly Hall in Bloomington, Indiana.
 Basketball games between the Hoosiers and Wildcats have at times drawn over 30,000 fans.
-Although the two teams had played every season since 1969, a dispute over whether future games should be played at the schools' respective home courts or at nearby neutral sites led to the cancellation of the game for the 2012–13 season.

 Illinois

 After Purdue, one of the Hoosiers' biggest conference rivals are the Illinois Fighting Illini.
-The rivalry is particularly strong with the Illinois basketball team.
-The all-time series is currently tied at 85–85, the closest series in the Big Ten.
+The rivalry is particularly strong with the Illinois men's basketball team.
+The all-time series is currently led by Indiana at 96–94, one of the closest series in the Big Ten.
 The rivalry has lasted through the ages, from Lou Henson and Bob Knight publicly feuding, to Kelvin Sampson and Bruce Weber's heated interaction in recent years.

 In football, the rivalry is less intense but notable because of its status as a previously protected rivalry within the Big Ten, the proximity between the schools, and the history of the series dating back to 1899.

 Michigan State

 Indiana has a rivalry with the Michigan State Spartans which started in 1950.
 They battle for the Old Brass Spittoon in football.
-Michigan State is leading 40–13–1 with Indiana snapping Michigan State's two-year winning streak in 2020.
+Michigan State is leading 49–20–2 with Indiana snapping Michigan State's two-year winning streak in 2020.